metabrainz/bookbrainz-site/README.md

 ----------

 If you're doing rapid prototyping of some new feature, it can be helpful to run the site in watch mode, where every change to any source file results in a reloading of the server.

-This is supported on Linux with the following two commands (and probably on Windows too with minor changes), after nodemon is installed.
-In separate terminal windows:
+After nodemon is installed, run these two commands in separate terminal windows:

     gulp watch
     DEBUG=bbsite nodemon ./bin/www

+Or on Windows:

+    gulp watch
+    set DEBUG=bbsite & nodemon bin\\www